AbolfazlAAnsari/Classic-CS-Problems/README.md

 This repository is for study group with this resource:
 ***Classic computer science problems in Python ,by David Kopec***

-and you can also find orginal repo [here](https://github.com/davecom/ClassicComputerScienceProblemsInPython).
+and you can also find original repo [here](https://github.com/davecom/ClassicComputerScienceProblemsInPython).